influxdata/influxdb/client/README.md

 }
 ```

 ## Go Docs

 Please refer to
 [http://godoc.org/github.com/influxdb/influxdb/client](http://godoc.org/github.com/influxdb/influxdb/client)
 for documentation.

 ## See Also

-You can see a use of the client libray in the
+You can also examine how the client library is used by the
 [InfluxDB CLI](https://github.com/influxdb/influxdb/blob/master/cmd/influx/main.go).